Last Updated on 2026年5月8日 by wallzhihu

 | Surfshark | 30-day money-back | Best price-to-performance ratio | Unlimited devices | 30-day guarantee | 2,3 USD/mes |

 Does a free VPN have a good kill switch?
-Short answer: No. I tested 20+ free VPNs in 2026 (Proton Free, Windscribe, TunnelBear, Hotspot Shield, etc.).
+Short answer: No. I tested 20+ free VPNs (Proton Free, Windscribe, TunnelBear, Hotspot Shield, etc.).
 Every single one either:

 - Had no kill switch at all